CopadoSolutions/CopadoIntegrations/README.md

+# Copado Integrations v1.16 Update - 04-02-2020
+- Updated the JQuery library version.
+- Upgrade instructions: Deploy only the CopadoSyncUserStories VF page to your Copado Integrations Org.

 # New Bi-directional sync support - 06-19-2018
 - JIRA and Microsoft VSTS providers have been ported to our new bi-directional integration project, where we expect to move all providers and deprecate this one.
 You can find it here: https://github.com/CopadoSolutions/ccm-integration